My rates are straightforward and can be easily estimated without having to call, e-mail, or fill-out a form for a price quote.

 |Ceremony at same site as reception but in a

 |Ceremony at a different site than the reception

 |$150.00 plus travel charge

 on a per quote basis

 My eight (8) Chauvet EZpar 64 RGBA Uplights are available for your event at a cost of $160.00 ($20.00 per light).
-I provide the Uplighting Package at no charge as part of my 10% Discount Promotion for events taking place between January 1st and March 31st, and select “non-Saturday” dates April through December.
+I provide the Uplighting Package at a 50% discount ($80.00) as part of my 10% Discount Promotion for events taking place between January 1st and March 31st, and select "non-Saturday" dates April through December.
 The eight uplights are sufficient to cover a small room or a specific area in a larger venue.

 Reception rates include travel to/from events in my "local" area, defined as Berkeley and Jefferson Counties, West Virginia.
 Nominal charges to cover travel time and vehicle expenses are incurred for round-trip travel to/from the following areas:

 |Southern Morgan Co., WV (includes Cacapon State Park)||$40.00|

 |Washington, DC / Baltimore Region & Other Locations||Per Quote Basis|